d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

-# Attentional Cues
+# Attention Cues
 :label:`sec_attention-cues`

 First and foremost,
 thank you for your attention
 to this book.
-This is because
-attention is a scarce resource: at the moment you are reading this book and ignoring the rest.
+Attention is a scarce resource: at the moment you are reading this book and ignoring the rest.
 Thus, similar to money,
 your attention is being paid with an opportunity cost.
-To ensure that your investment of your attention right now is worthwhile, we have been highly motivated to pay our attention carefully to write a good book.
+To ensure that your investment of attention right now is worthwhile, we have been highly motivated to pay our attention carefully to produce a nice book.

 Since economics studies the allocation of scarce resources,